 The student who takes responsibility for their work instead of finding a reason it’s the instructor’s fault that they don’t have the grade they want is really going to stand out as someone special.
 When it comes time to ask for a letter of recommendation, your instructor will remember you as the student who took responsibility for your actions- and you’re very likely to get a recommendation letter that sets you apart.

 Honestly Assess Your Grounds for a Grade Challenge to Ensure That the Challenge helps, not Harms, You.

 Consider carefully the points above.
 Did your paper lose points because you turned it in late, failed to make the specified revisions your instructor asked for, failed to address the assignment prompt, etc.?
 You might want to think twice about contesting your grade unless you really know that your instructor “has it out for you” or awarded someone else significantly more points for the same work.
 Otherwise, if you contest, you may be facing a policy that allows the possibilitiy of assigning your work a lower grade.
-You don’t want to run to a committe with your “B” paper only to have them return it labelled with a “C.” (After all, these committees are less familiar with you and your work and less likely to award you points for “effort” or “significant revision” or whatever.
-They’re just going to assess what they see before them on the paper.)
+You don’t want to run to a committe with your “B” paper only to have them return it labelled with a “C.” After all, these committees are less familiar with you and your work and less likely to award you points for “effort” or “significant revision” or whatever other outside factors your instructor considered.
+They’re going to assess what they see before them on the paper.